Writing an Effective Foil: "Hamilton's" Aaron Burr

 Burr highlights attributes of Hamilton that stand in direct contrast to his own upbringing, personality, and expectations and tries to make sense of the disparities.

-Comparison leads to defined contrast which becomes the seed for Burr’s envy.
+Comparison leads to perceived contrast which becomes the seed for Burr’s envy.

 And it is Burr’s envy of Hamilton that slowly builds into resentment which leads to blame, hatred, and eventually violence.

-Instead of accepting that Hamilton is more skilled, has better ideas, or is more assertive in some areas than he is or acknowledging the fact he himself chose to wait to take his shots whereas Hamilton didn’t, Burr begins to sees himself as the victim of the story, making Hamilton the villain.
+Instead of accepting that Hamilton is more skilled, has better ideas, or is more assertive in some areas than he is or acknowledging the fact he himself chose to wait to take his shots when Hamilton went for it, Burr begins to sees himself as the victim of the story, making Hamilton his villain and oppressor.

-And while it’s true that Hamilton does vote against Burr in “The Election of 1800” and was chosen over Burr on multiple occasions, Aaron Burr had several opportunities to step forward and shine!
+And while it’s true that Hamilton was chosen over Burr on numerous occasion and even voted against Burr in “The Election of 1800”, Aaron Burr had several opportunities to step forward and shine!
 He didn’t always take them.

-Hamilton has more battles with Jefferson, Madison, and his own legacy than Aaron Burr.
+Hamilton has more battles with Jefferson, Madison, and the inner demon of his own legacy than Aaron Burr.

 So what is at about Aaron Burr that serves as a foil to Alexander Hamilton?

 Both men both grow to prominence as leaders in the founding of America.
 Both men are patriots who care about the future of the country they are tasked with building.
-They’ve both love parents and loved ones.
+They’ve both lost parents and loved ones.
 They both fight in the war and become national heroes.
-They practice law together and rise to political power as elected officials at the same time.
+They practice law together and rise to political power as elected officials.
 But in the end, one man rises and the other falls in the telling of American history.

 Why is that?

 They may have a lot in common, and their destinies are very much intertwined.
-However, both men are uniquely different in their attitudes and approach.
+However, both men are uniquely different in their attitudes and approach to life.

 Hamilton is an orphaned immigrant who has learned to write himself out of trouble, both literally and figuratively.
 He has incredible agency, sometimes even to a fault.
 He is bold, assertive, and unapologetic.
 He fights for what he believes in, doesn’t hesitate, and isn’t afraid to step on toes or get his hands dirty.
 He identifies obstacles and takes action to overcome them.
 He makes plenty of mistakes (and enemies), but he also doesn’t wait for opportunities to come to him; he goes out and gets them.